Launch your health-care career as a lab technologist

 Accreditation Canada sets the educational and accreditation standards for health education programs across Canada.
 Registration status indicates that Georgian’s program has begun the formal accreditation process to meet the quality and educational standards set out for Medical Laboratory Assistant programs.

-“Registered” status is the fire step of becoming an accredited Medical Laboratory Technology program.
+“Registered” status is the first step of becoming an accredited Medical Laboratory Technology program.
 At this time, we are preparing the documents necessary to reach “Accredited with Conditions” status and anticipate reaching this status by the time students are ready to graduate from the program.

 National Certification Exams

-GGraduates of this program will be eligible to write the National Registration Exam through Canadian Society for Medical Laboratory Science (CSMLS) and can begin their career as a registered Medical Laboratory Technologist.
+Graduates of this program will be eligible to write the National Registration Exam through Canadian Society for Medical Laboratory Science (CSMLS) and can begin their career as a registered Medical Laboratory Technologist.

 What courses are included in the Medical Laboratory Technology diploma program?